RBAC Security With the CLI

 command segment:

-cod auth enviro allow oncabs -e dev -r developer -p modify
+codiac auth enviro allow oncabs -e dev -r developer -p modify

-And now we can make the dev environment itself readonly for them:
+Now we can make the dev

-cod auth enviro allow -e dev -r developer -p read
+codiac auth enviro allow -e dev -r developer -p read

-cod auth enviro allowed -e dev
+codiac auth enviro allowed -e dev

-The same default permissions feature is available for environments too, we just set the permissions at the enterprise level.
-Here we're allowing the manager
+The same default permissions feature is available for environments, too.
+We just set the permissions at the enterprise level.

 role read